bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BelongsToPanelType_0NrhEEOxz0k9OIJlGWMf1f/Documentation.md

-In a track panel or turnout panel
+Specifies if the rail joint belongs in a track panel or turnout panel